 25 must-visit Tokyo attractions for Shin Megami Tensei players and fans.

 I started playing the Shin Megami Tensei games in 1993 and three things happened to me.

 - I developed a lifelong love and fascination for world mythology.
 Even today, half of the books on my shelves are, one way or another, related to mythology.

 - I fell in love with the great metropolis of Tokyo.
 As I wrote in an older post, my very first solo trip to Japan was because of SMT.

 About Tokyo, I strongly feel no other game series in existence explored the Japanese capital as thoroughly as the SMT games did.
-Yeah, not even the Persona series and in spite of SMT’s Tokyo always being … less than presentable.
+Yeah, not even the Persona series and despite SMT’s Tokyo always being … less than presentable.

 Thus, if you are a Shin Megami Tensei fan, and you happen to be in Japan’s capital, here’s a list of the real-life Tokyo attractions that you must visit.